On groups with $S^2$ Bowditch boundary: Relatively hyperbolic groups and their boundaries

 \begin{proof} Both (i) and (ii) follow from the definition of the topology on $\pa_D(G,\ca P)$.
 The subspace topology on $\pa P\sbs\pa_D(G,\ca P)$ agrees with the standard topology on $\pa P$ by definition of the open sets (\ref{eqn:open2}).
 Also, $\bigcup_{P\in\ca P}\pa P$ is dense because each of the open sets (\ref{eqn:open1}) and (\ref{eqn:open2}) generating the topology on $\pa_D(G,\ca P)$ contain points of some peripheral boundary.
+Finally, $\{\pa P: P\in\ca P\}$ is a null family.
+This is because for $r>0$, we can cover $\pa_D(G,\ca P)$ by open sets $V_1,\ldots,V_k$ of the form (\ref{eqn:open1}) or (\ref{eqn:open2}), each with diameter at most $r$, by compactness.
+Note that by definition for each $V_i$ there is at most one peripheral circle that intersects $V_i$ nontrivially but is not contained in $V_i$.
+It follows that there are at most $k$ peripheral circles with diameter $ \geq r$.